 Meet Stella Njogo

-- Supported pan-African entrepreneurship training and transition to a hybrid funding model at AWEC, a US-based and Rockefeller Foundation-funded non-profit serving African women entrepreneurs.
+- Supported program expansion and digital comms of a pan-African entrepreneurship training program, AWEC, a US-based and Rockefeller Foundation-funded non-profit serving African women entrepreneurs.

-- Partnered with coalitions advancing cultural and systems change across the continent.Through my studio, Culture Signals, my team and I scale social innovation & digital transformation with culture leadership training and programs that develop Africa’s next generation of culture leaders.
+- Partnered with coalitions advancing cultural and systems change across the continent, like the Food Culture Alliance.Through my studio, Culture Signals, my team and I are mainstreaming culture intelligence as a key skill in the New Economy.

 Art Career